 Since ClosureFast is a minimally invasive procedure with virtually no recovery, just about anyone bothered by varicose veins can have this procedure.
-Patients considering this treatment should first have tried conservative treatments for varicose veins, such as wearing compression stockings, exercise (particularly involving your legs), weight loss, and elevating your legs while sitting.
+Patients that are suffering from aching pain or swelling may benefit from this procedure.

 After applying local anesthetic at the site of the initial catheter insertion, the procedure involves five steps.